ugnius-s/GladiatusAutomation/README.md

 # Gladiatus Automation #

-Gladiatus Automation is a pile of python code using Selenium framework to automate a very old browser game, published by Gameforge, called Gladiatus.
+Gladiatus Automation is a pile of python code using Selenium framework to automate a very old browser game, published by GameForge.

 *Automation code is ameturely written and needs lot of refactoring, but I'm too lazy.*